Y-Digital/Y-Digital.github.io/content/company/shared-knowledge/blog/alexandra-in-top-5-nominees-for-ai-innovator-of-the-year.md

 description = ""
 featured_image = "/img/upload/ek0c9062.JPG"
 layout = "blog"
-summary = "We are proud of the nomination of Alexandra Redmann as one of the 5 top women in the field of AI Innovation. " title = "Alexandra in top-5 nominees for AI Innovator of the year"
+summary = "We're proud of the nomination of Alexandra Redmann as one of the 5 top women in the field of AI Innovation. " title = "Alexandra in top-5 nominees for AI Innovator of the year"

 +++